jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

    :align: left
    :width: 100%

+|

 .. image:: media/SizeDistribution2.png
       :align: left
       :width: 100%

+|

-Next is desxription of how to use the tool.
+Next is description of how to use the tool.

 .. _Size_Distribution: